Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 GREATER_THAN_OR_EQUAL # Received number >= <number>
 ```

-### OnPlayerHasItem
+### OnReceiveWhetherPlayerHasItem
 **Summary:** When the script owner receives whether the player has an item (from `SendWhetherPlayerHasItem`).
 **Supported Entity Types:** Props & Characters
 **Ghidra Reference (For Coders):** `CCharacter::OnWithItem, CProp::OnWithItem`
-**Usage:** `OnPlayerHasItem <true|false>`
+**Usage:** `OnReceiveWhetherPlayerHasItem <true|false>`
-When the `SendWhetherPlayerHasItem` effect is used, the `OnPlayerHasItem` cause will run, based on whether the player had the item or not.
+When the `SendWhetherPlayerHasItem` effect is used, the `OnReceiveWhetherPlayerHasItem` cause will run, based on whether the player had the item or not.
-If the player did have the item, then the cause `OnPlayerHasItem true` will execute, otherwise `OnPlayerHasItem false` will execute.
+If the player did have the item, then the cause `OnReceiveWhetherPlayerHasItem true` will execute, otherwise `OnReceiveIfPlayerHasItem false` will execute.
-Note that there is no way to make `OnPlayerHasItem` restrict which items it will activate for.
+Note that there is no way to make `OnReceiveWhetherPlayerHasItem` restrict which items it will activate for.
 Thus it would be necessary to use multiple entities (each testing for one item) in order to test for multiple items.

 ### OnEntity